ptarmiganlabs/qs-log-scanner/README.md

 `Source,Subsystem,Count,Sender IPs,Log Levels,Search Matches`

-Lists are joined with `; ` inside the CSV field.
+Lists are joined with `"; "` inside the CSV field.
 If you don’t provide a filename, it uses `qs-log-scanner-<timestamp>.csv` in the current working directory.

+CSV export is the only export supported in the UI.

 ## UDP message format